What is mindfulness, exactly?

 Will mindfulness change my life?

-If you practiced Mindfulness Meditation everyday and committed yourself to living more mindfully throughout your life, I have little doubt that it would be profoundly transformative.
+If you practiced Mindfulness Meditation everyday and committed yourself to living more mindfully throughout your days, I have little doubt that it would be profoundly transformative.

 You’d probably be more relaxed, thoughtful, emotionally balanced, and compassionate.
 You’d worry less, feel less stressed, be more resilient to depression, and probably lower your blood pressure a few ticks.
 You might even improve your immune system.